Part 3: Management and Accountability

-The Secretary to the Treasury provides general oversight of the AOFM’s activities and is responsible for advising the Treasurer on Government policy relating to debt management and investment.
-The Secretary approves detailed debt management and investment policies, sets operational limits and addresses any breaches of limits.
+The Secretary to the Treasury provides general oversight of the AOFM’s activities and is responsible for advising the Treasurer on Government policy relating to debt management and investment activities.
+The Secretary approves detailed debt management and investment policies, sets operational limits and addresses any breaches of those limits.
 In discharging his responsibilities, the Secretary is advised by the AOFM Advisory Board.

 The Chief Executive Officer (CEO) of the AOFM is responsible for the day to day management and direction of the AOFM.
-The CEO exercises powers delegated by the Treasurer and the Secretary for debt issuance, investment, portfolio management and management of the AOFM’s staff.
+The CEO exercises powers delegated by the Treasurer and the Secretary for debt creation and issuance, investment, portfolio management and management of the AOFM’s staff.
 The CEO has final responsibility for all aspects of the financial management of the Office (which is separate from the financial management of the Treasury as the AOFM is a prescribed agency under the Financial Management and Accountability Act 1997).
-The AOFM reports regularly to the Treasurer on issues pertaining to the management and performance of the portfolio, prepares an annual report for presentation to Parliament and provides information about its activities on its website.
+The AOFM reports to the Treasurer on issues pertaining to the management and performance of the portfolio, prepares an annual report for presentation to Parliament and provides information about its activities on its website.

 AOFM Advisory Board

-- Tony Cole AO, Executive Director of Mercer (Australia) Pty.
-Ltd., Director of the Northern Territory Treasury Corporation and Chairman of the Melbourne Institute Advisory Board and Trustee Director of Australian Reward Investment Alliance;
+- Tony Cole AO, Executive Director of Mercer Investment Nominees (Australia) Pty.
+Ltd., Director of the Northern Territory Treasury Corporation, Chairman of the Melbourne Institute Advisory Board and Trustee Director of Australian Reward Investment Alliance;

 - David Martine, Deputy Secretary, Budget Group, Department of Finance and Deregulation;